flipk/sqlite3gen/README.md

 Custom-select statements may be implemented to unify data across multiple tables.
-This is done after all TABLE directives are complete using a `CUSTOM-SELECT` directive, like so:
+This is done after all TABLE directives are complete using a `CUSTOM-SELECT` directive, like one of the two following syntaxes:

 ```
 CUSTOM-SELECT  <custom-select-name>